 - We will appropriately monitor internet use on all school provided devices and networks.
-This is achieved by: Physical monitoring (supervision), selecting appropriate sites and support from our filtering and monitoring systems by 'Bode It Communications'. - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our staff Trust allegations against staff policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services.
+This is achieved by: - Weekly monitoring by our IT technician, physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services by staff members.

+- All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation see acceptable user and staff code of conduct/staff handbook policies. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our staff acceptable user and staff code of conduct/staff handbook policies - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services Portal.